April

 n o w h e r e is a gamemod, a modification

-of the Egoshooter Unreal, in which the player can move freely in any direction
+in which the player can move freely in any direction

 in virtual, three-dimensional space.
-Architecture, sounds, spoken text

 and pictures support the immersive effect of this medium.
-The choice of

 free flight through space and time as a metaphor reflects the world of